flatironinstitute/sciware/34_PyPackaging/main.md

 <img src="https://imgs.xkcd.com/comics/python.png">

 That comic is from *2007*.
-There have been a lot of changes since!
+(A few things have changed!)

-The system as a whole is still trying to solve 3 problems:
+The ecosystem addresses 3 problems:

 - How do I get useful code from other people
 - How do I share my useful code with others